VTCSec/vtcsec.org/summit.md

 edit_link: true
 ---

-# Summit
-We are proud to announce the **Virginia Tech Cyber Security Club Summit for 2017**.
+# Virginia Tech Cyber Security Club Summit 2017

-# What is it?
+## What is it?

 The Summit is a CTF competition put on by the Cyber Security Club at Virginia Tech and a networking opportunity for students interested in security.
 Teams and students will be invited to participate.
 Any student is allowed to join.
 If your school or club